How to Prepare for the iRelaunch Return to Work Conference

 Finally, this is your time to network!
-We're often asked if we can follow up or provide contact information or a list of the recruiters at the Conference for relaunchers to get in touch with.
-Unfortunately we're not at liberty to disclose the contact information of our sponsor representatives, but the good news is that if you are interested in the opportunities you are discussing, you can and should ask for their contact information during the chat!
-At the very least, make a note of their first and last name so that you can connect with them on LinkedIn (but make sure you send a personalized note with your Connection request!)
+We cannot share contact information of our sponsor representatives, so be sure to ask for contact information during the chat!
+At the very least, make a note of their first and last name so that you can connect with them on LinkedIn.
+Make sure to send a personalized note with your Connection request!

 For a complete list of questions on employer chats like, "will chats be 1:1 or in groups?" or "Will I have to choose between listening to speakers or chatting with employers?" visit our Conference FAQ page.